 However, from the safety point of view, it is recommended that the rider should not be suffering from any locomotors’ disability.
 He/she should have a good vision also.
 For the safety of self and others on the road, it is recommended that teenagers should have a thorough knowledge of traffic rules and must obey them religiously.

 Do electric bikes require insurance?

 Most of the countries in which electric bikes are used do not require insurance compulsorily.
 It is because, in those countries, these electric bikes are not registered as “Motor Vehicles”; and hence do not come under the purview of the “Motor Vehicle Act”.

 Some countries do start to require a special e-biking insurance policy if you want to ride an electric bike.
 Make sure you check current regulations in your country or region.
 The situation evolves very fast as e-bikes and other electric vehicles become more and more popular.

 Do the owners need to pay road tax for e-bikes?

 No, in most of the countries no road tax is needed to be paid to regional transport authorities.
-The governments across the world would like to promote maximum usage of e-bikes, so taxing them isn’t a great idea.
-Moreover, these bikes are not too much heavy or space consuming that they need to be taxed.
+Governments across the world would like to promote maximum usage of e-bikes, so taxing them isn’t a great idea.
+Moreover, these bikes are not too heavy or space-consuming that they need to be taxed.
 In some countries, e-bikes even get subsidized parking facilities.